oscarrock/hackintosh-msi-gf63-thin-9SC/README.md

 https://valid.x86.fr/2463d0

 WORKING
-- Intel UHD 630 With 1536 MB.
+- Intel UHD 630 With 2048 MB.
 - Audio
 - Ethernet
 - Wifi (i bought this one, very cheap. and working good. no kext needed its compatible with any mac. https://www.tp-link.com/co/home-networking/adapter/tl-wn725n/v3/)
 - Battery indicator, and charging.
 - Camera
+- Temperature seems right no heat.

 NOT WORKING
-- Battery drains fast!
-(VERY IMPORTANT TO FIX!)
-- Fan control ( Heat from the cores!)
+- Battery (Seems to work ok. but i have not tested fully)
 - HDMI

 I´ll make an step by step for myself and anyone interested in this.